 In a couple of days, the discomfort should ease up and hopefully be gone completely.

-For me, the cause was putting Johnsons Baby Oil on after I took a shower.
-Odd, right?
+In my case, the cause was putting Johnsons Baby Oil on after I took a shower.

 So to test this, I just stopped for a week to see what would happen.